Subdomain vs. Subdirectory: Which is Better for Multilingual Sites?

 Bottom line

-Since Google has made itself clear on how it views subdomains and subfolders, ultimately, the choice is up to you.
+Since Google has made it clear how it views subdomains and subfolders, ultimately, the choice is up to you.

 If you are taking your website global and want every country or region to have a tailor-made website experience, then choose ahead and choose subdomains.

-If your requirement is only to provide services for a few languages or regions, then subfolders are the way to go.
+If you only need to provide services for a few languages or regions, then subfolders are the way to go.

 Sunny Kumar